amandagonsalves/js-string-functions/README.md

-# challenge-aurum
+# javascript functions to handle strings

-This challenge consists of three parts.
-The first is to create a function that is capable of removing repeated characters in a string according to a limit.
-The second part is to create a function that replace the character '?' for what comes before him according to a limit.
-The third part is to create a function that does a calculation with the letters of the alphabet.
+challenge that consists of three parts. the first is to create a function that is capable of removing repeated characters in a string according to a limit. the second part is to create a function that replace the character '?' for what comes before him according to a limit. the third part is to create a function that does a calculation with the letters of the alphabet.